-This Gingerbread Cake Roll with Maple Cinnamon Frosting is festive twist on a classic cake – and it’s much easier to make!
-The soft cake is richly spiced and laced with brown sugar, and the maple cinnamon-scented frosting is the perfect accompaniment.
+This Gingerbread Cake Roll with Maple Cinnamon Frosting is festive twist on a classic Christmas cake - and it's much easier to make!
+The soft cake is richly spiced and laced with brown sugar.
+And the maple cinnamon-scented frosting is the perfect accompaniment.

-You might be surprised that making this Gingerbread Cake Roll is a lot easier to make than you might think!
+You might be surprised that making this gingerbread Swiss roll is a lot easier to make than you might think!
 It was much easier than making that Bûche de Noël for French class back in high school, lol.